 This sets the maximum amount of memory to use for the server's cache, in bytes or percentage of total physical memory.
 When the amount of data in the cache reaches this limit, the server causes records to expire prematurely, following an LRU-based strategy, so that the limit is not exceeded.
 The keyword unlimited, or the value 0, places no limit on the cache size; records are purged from the cache only when their TTLs expire.
 Any positive values less than 2MB are ignored and reset to 2MB.
 In a server with multiple views, the limit applies separately to the cache of each view.
 The default is 90%.
 On systems where detection of the amount of physical memory is not supported, values represented as a percentage fall back to unlimited.
-Note that the detection of physical memory is done only once at startup, so named does not adjust the cache size if the amount of physical memory is changed during runtime.
+Note that the detection of physical memory is changed during runtime.